 A great passer with the ability to scramble playing some of the top defenses in the state of Florida?
 We'll certainly be keeping our eyes on Dalton Biggs for the next two seasons and beyond.

-The first player on my list is Chase Vaughan, a 6-foot QB entering his junior year at Milton Academy in Milton, MA.
+The second player on my list is Chase Vaughan, a 6-foot QB entering his junior year at Milton Academy in Milton, MA.
 This 2022 prospect has already run clocked a 4.8-second 40-yard-dash and has a ton of upside left with a few more semesters of high school competition.

 One of his most impressive throws is when he threw a go route to one of his receivers on the right side of the field.
 He threw right into his hands like Wentz throw to Fulgham a couple of weeks ago.
 All the receiver had to do was put his arms out and the ball went straight into the bucket.